See how your stomach’s health stacks up with these 12 signs of dysbiosis

 The dissatisfied look on your face is totally warranted.
 What happened?!
 Multiple factors could be going on, the foods that you have eaten are absorbing a lot of the water in your digestive tract making it harder for it to slide on through to the swimming pool.
 Not having enough water can be the other problem.
 If it is chronically a problem, it’s most likely due to gut dysbiosis, or an imbalance of gut bacteria in your large intestines.

-Travelled to a different country?
+Traveled to a different country?
 You probably had a bout of traveler’s diarrhea.
 What about that raw sushi?
-Usually if you have diarrhea it’s not for very long.
+Usually, if you have diarrhea it’s not for very long.
 A day or 3.
 Those with IBD or IBS have it every week.
-If the body accidently digests a colony of bacteria foreign to it, its natural defense mechanism is to purge that bacteria out.
+If the body accidentally digests a colony of bacteria foreign to it, its natural defense mechanism is to purge that bacteria out.
 This happens out of either end.
 Fun times to be had for all.
-If this is chronically issue, you may be able to point the finger at an imbalance of poor bacteria.
+If this is is a chronical issue, you may be able to point the finger at an imbalance of poor bacteria.
 The decreased transit time is most likely caused by the toxins being released by an overabundance of the bad bacteria.
 This forces the body to release these toxins immediately, which makes for unformed stools.

 A huge problem with the short transit time is the body missing a huge component in the large intestines.
 Short chain fatty acids are produced during the fermentation process in the large intestines.
 These are essential for a healthy human body to function properly.
 This fermentation makes the stool become solid by the time it is excreted.
 Without any SCFA being produced, your body is missing components needed to function properly.

 4. Heartburn / Acid Reflux